S-furi/cs-graphql/README.md

 ### Server
-Read (server instructions)[./server/README.md] for building and running the server.
+Read [server instructions](./server/README.md) for building and running the server.

 ### Client